probablyfine/sms-tool/README.md

 ## Alternatives

 There are several alternatives that accomplish something similar.
-In general, these seem to have some limitations and/or barriers to getting started if you aren't tech-savvy.
+In general, these seem to have some limitations and/or barriers to getting started if you don't have coding experience.
 Still, you might want to check them out - they could be a better fit for you depending on your needs and existing set-up.

 - [Low Code and No Code Tools for Sending SMS](https://www.twilio.com/blog/5-low-codeno-code-tools-to-send-twilio-sms)
 - [Deployable CSV-to-SMS App](https://www.twilio.com/blog/serverless-sms-marketing-campaigns-csv)